kasrow12/LibrusPro/README.md

 ## Features

 ### - Dark theme
-Using Light Librus be like:
+Librus be like:

 ![Light theme meme](docs/lightThemeMeme.jpg?raw=true)

+Fortunately, this is no longer a problem :)

 ### - Custom events in the schedule
 Want to add an event to your schedule?
 With this extension it's finally possible!